School of Education and Human Sciences Code

 - Evaluate existing retention efforts and make recommendations for improvement.

-- Advisory Councils
+- Advisory Councils and Committees

 - Administrative Council.
-The Administrative Council shall be chaired by the Dean and shall consist of the chair of each department, the associate and assistant deans, and other individuals designated by the Dean.
+The Administrative Council shall be chaired by the Dean and shall consist of the chair of each department, the associate and assistant deans, the budget director, and other individuals designated by the Dean.
 This Council shall advise the Dean with respect to matters affecting budget, curriculum, programs, staffing, and other policies.
 Individual chairs shall act as liaisons to departments and as departmental advocates.

 - Educator Preparation Program Advisory Council.